-We are a global leader in software solutions which utilizes IT to transform traditional businesses into digital enterprises for the ultimate competitive advantage.
-We are part of the BMC Software, Inc., group of companies (the "Group") and while our parent company, BMC Software, Inc., is based in the United States, the Group has approximately 5,800 employees worldwide who operate in many different countries across the globe.
-The Group had global annual turnover of 1.7 billion U.S. dollars for the year ended 31 March 2017.
+We are a global leader in innovative software solutions that enables businesses to transform digital enterprises for the ultimate competitive advantage.
+We are part of the BMC Software, Inc. group of companies (the "Group") and while our parent company, BMC Software, Inc., is based in the United States, the Group has approximately 6,000 employees worldwide who operate in many different countries across the globe.
+The Group had global annual turnover of 2 billion U.S. dollars for the year ended 31 March 2018.